arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 After the completion of this training module, learners will be able to:

 * Use the project template directory structure to organize clinical data and omics data in any storage environment
-* How to use the project template within a Arcus Scientific Computing lab
+* Use the project template within a Arcus Scientific Computing lab
 * Prepare a research data contribution for archiving in Arcus

 @end